 Info: In Load Support AAC, even though the LED indicators may indicate charging, the inverter/charger may not be putting current into the battery.
-If using a remote, the inverter/charger amps AC meter will indicate the load support process by displaying negative current flowing from the batteries to the loads.
-The input amps AC will also drop during this process, while the load amps AC remains the same.
+If using a remote, the Inverter/Charger Amps AC meter will indicate the load support process by displaying a negative current flowing from the batteries to the loads.
+The input amps AC value on the remote will also drop during this process, while the load amps AC value remains the same.

 Load Support VDC - In this mode, an external DC source (i.e., solar, hydro, wind, etc.,) is providing more current than needed, causing the battery bank voltage to rise.
-The inverter/ charger reduces the incoming AC current and uses current from the batteries in an effort to keep the battery voltage from rising above the temperature-compensated battery type setting on the remote control.
+The inverter/ charger reduces the incoming AC current and uses current from the batteries in an effort to keep the battery voltage from rising above the temperature-compensated battery voltage setting on the remote control.

-Info: The charger must be enabled (not in Charger Standby) and in the Absorb, Float, or EQ charge modes in order for the Load Support VDC feature to be active.
+Info: The charger must be enabled (not in 'Charger Standby') for the Load Support VDC feature to be active.